 The grants are awarded from a general fund and those donor funds open for application in the next round:

 - Kaisu and Antti Ravani Fund II

 - Tellervo Tyynismaa Fund

 Grant-related enquiries should be sent to firstname.lastname@example.org.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications 2022 will be announced on May 17th.
-Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
-The grants can be withdrawn after May 11th.
+The grant decisions of the January round of applications 2023 will be announced on May 16th.
+Both favourable and unfavourable grant decisions were sent to grant applicants by email approximately two weeks before that.
+The 2023 grants can be withdrawn from 22 May 2023.